rogerpadilla/nukak/README.md

   picture?: string;

   /**
-   * The owner side of the relation is that without the attribute `mappedBy` */
+   * the owner side of the relation is that which doesn't specify the attribute `mappedBy` */
   @OneToOne()
   user?: User;